 To Do In/Near Lincoln Park | Lincoln Park Zoo, Peggy Notebaert Nature Museum, Lincoln Park Conservatory, North Avenue Beach, Chicago History Museum

 Hotel Lincoln ($$$)

 Best for: foodie families

 Families who like to eat will love being in West Loop, where tons of Chicago’s newest and trendiest restaurants are located.
 While the restaurants here wouldn’t exactly be characterized at family-friendly, even an early dinner at The Publican is quite doable (and worth it!).
 If you’re hard-pressed to get a reservation at Girl & the Goat, a breakfast at sister-restaurant Little Goat will certainly please both the kids and adults.

 To Do In/Near West Loop | Randolph Street Market Festival, Mary Bartelme Park, Chicago French Market, Union Station

 Ace Hotel Chicago ($$$)

 Best for: alternative families

 10 years ago, no one probably ever would have recommended this area for families, but…times are changing folks!
 For families looking for a more eclectic experience, immersed in great culture and casual food options, Bucktown (or even Wicker Park to the south or Logan Square to the west) is a great spot to be!
 The area is outside the hustle and bustle of the city, yet only a 15 minute ride away on the Blue Line to take you to the heart of the Loop.
-Not that you’d ever really have to the leave though; Damen Avenue is lined with plenty of shops and restaurants to pack your itinerary and the 606 walking trail offers a neat way to explore the area.
+Not that you’d ever really have to the leave though; Damen Avenue is lined with plenty of shops and restaurants to pack your itinerary and the 606 Bloomingdale Trail offers a neat way to explore the area.
 (PS. a neighborhood food tour is a great way to spend the day here too!)